IJSComplexMatter/dtmm/doc/optimization.rst

    >>> os.environ["DTMM_TARGET_PARALLEL"] = "1"
    >>> import dtmm #parallel enabled dtmm

+Another option is to modify the configuration file (see below).
 Depending on the number of cores in your system, you should be able to notice an increase  in the computation speed.

 .. note: